CampbellMcDowall/DunedinIoT/development/nodes/mDotHelloWorld/README.md

 ## Seeing debug info on a PC over USB

-On Windows you must install serial-USB driver from here: http://www.st.com/en/embedded-software/stsw-link009.html Open serial terminal.
+On Windows you must install serial-USB driver from here: http://www.st.com/en/embedded-software/stsw-link009.html

+Open a serial terminal.
 I used the Arduino IDE's serial monitor set to the correct COM port (this varies depending on the machine) at 9600 baud.

 If the application runs correctly and the serial monitor is configured correctly you should see debugging output.